luan-asym/repo-starter/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[FEAT] Feature Request"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 # Summary

 > Please replace with a short summary of the feature

-## Details
+## Issue

-**Is your feature request related to a problem?
-Please describe** A clear and concise description of what the problem is.
+Please replace with a clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Proposed Solution

-A clear and concise description of what you want to happen.
+Please replace with a concise description of what you want to happen

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional Notes**
-Add any other context or screenshots about the feature request here.
+## Additional Notes

+Please replace with any additional notes if applicable